timmcelreath/resume/README.md

 ## EXECUTIVE SUMMARY

-Senior Engineering Manager with 20+ years of hands-on engineering and leadership experience, from building high-frequency trading systems at Bank of America to scaling streaming platforms at Discovery and leading PropTech innovation at VTS.
+Senior Engineering Manager with 20+ years of hands-on engineering and leadership experience, from building account processing and KYC/AML compliance systems at Bank of America to scaling streaming platforms at Discovery and leading PropTech innovation at VTS.

 Proven ability to manage both technical architecture and engineering teams, with deep expertise in cloud platforms, microservices, and modern development practices.
-Track record of scaling teams from 10 to 30+ engineers while maintaining technical excellence and 99.9% platform reliability.
+Track record of scaling teams from 10 to 30+ engineers while maintaining technical excellence and platform reliability.

 **Seeking Senior Engineering Manager opportunities where I can combine hands-on technical leadership with team development.**